mstksg/inCode/copy/entries/auto-todo.md

 instance Serialize Filter
 ~~~

-Instead of defining a new mega-type with all input events and the todo map
+Instead of defining a new input mega-type with all input events and the todo
-with the options, we can use good ol' fashioned `Either` and `(,)`.
-So now,
+map with the options, we can use good ol' fashioned `Either` and `(,)`.
+So
-instead of:
+now, instead of:

 ~~~haskell
 todoApp :: Auto m TodoInp (IntMap Task)